Best Online Tools for Solopreneur Business Owners

 Video hosting: Vimeo or Youtube (depending on the use)

 Youtube is better for when you want to get your message out there widely and don’t mind the ads and distractions that come along with it.
-If you do use Youtube for marketing, be sure to learn how best to do that, including something like this Youtube SEO course ($12) on Udemy.
+If you use Youtube for marketing, be sure to learn how best to do that, including something like this Youtube SEO course ($12) on Udemy.

 If you’re using a robust online course or online community system, like Kajabi, video hosting is often included.